starcoinorg/starcoin-cookbook/docs/02-getting-started/02-setup/01-starcoin-usage.md

 $ starcoin
 ```

-You can join to other netowrks using `-n|--net` options.
+You can join to other networks using `-n|--net` options.
 For example, start a local dev network:

 ```
 $ starcoin -n dev